DartSams/Blackjack/README.md

 * An outcome of blackjack vs. blackjack results in a push.

-### to begin using the interactive gui blackjack game
+### To begin using the interactive gui blackjack game
 - run the script and click create account
 - sign in
 - select the blackjack game